 When you can get to a ride, he's engrossed and involved but thats only 10% of the time, because you wait on line the other 90% and the kid doesn't understand waiting an hour or two on line.

-Some of the boat rides are gone, nothing really new in the whole place, a smaller selection of visible animals and the word patience.
+Some of the boat rides are gone, nothing really new in the whole place, a smaller selection of visible animals and the word patience is keynoted.
 Two hours to get to go on the truck ride to see the wild animals sleeping the day off.
 It would take Augustus Caesar and the Roman Coliseum to get some excitement going here with the animals.

 Melt-down – "Usually refers to the overheating of a nuclear reactor core, resulting in melting of the core and escape of radiation.”
 A Disney meltdown comes both to adults and children from being tired, hot, hungry, with small feet and long distances, stroller failures, overstimulation, nagging, and going through money like the Roman Legions and you are Spartacus.
 You know eventually you will lose but it will cost them.